Looking for the best blogging platform to start your new blog?

 If you want to start a free blog with WordPress, then you might want to choose WordPress.com.

-WordPress.com is a free and best blog hosting platform managed by the same folks behind WordPress.org.
+WordPress.com is free, and it’s the best blog hosting platform managed by the same folks behind WordPress.org.
 With WordPress.com, you can start a free blog and upgrade your subscription with options like a custom domain name, additional storage, and more.

 - No setup required